 We consider research and development of new products to be a significant part of our overall philosophy and we are committed to developing innovative, high-quality and safe products that exceed consumer expectations.
 A team of professional product developers, including microbiologists, nutritionists, food scientists, chefs and chemists, work to develop products to meet changing consumer needs.
 Our research and development staff incorporates product ideas from all areas of our business in order to formulate new products.
 In addition to developing new products, the research and development staff routinely reformulates and improves existing products based on advances in ingredients, packaging and technology, and conducts value engineering to maintain competitive price points.
 We incurred approximately \$10.3 million in Company-sponsored research and development activities in 2015, \$10.0 million in 2014 and \$7.5 million in 2013.
-In addition to our Company-sponsored research and development activities, our research and development staff works closely with our co-packers and suppliers on a variety of initiatives.
-The costs incurred by our co-packers and suppliers are not included in the aforementioned expenditures.
+In addition to our Company-sponsored research and development activities in the aforementioned expenditures.
 These efforts have resulted in a substantial number of our new product introductions and product reformulations.
 We are unable to estimate the investments made by co-packers and suppliers in research and development as much of this work is built into the pricing of such products, however, we believe these activities and expenditures are important to our continuing ability to grow our business.